arn00sdq/Argos/README.md

 <img src="./Images/logo.png" align="right" alt="Logo">

-Argos is a real-time application bundled into an APK that automatically finds geological samples in the camera flux in order to extract useful visible data of those samples.
+Argos is a real-time application bundled into an APK that automatically finds geological core samples in the camera flux in order to extract useful visible data of the cores.

 ## How It Works